This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 export NEURON_RT_INSPECT_EVENT_FILTER_NC=0-3

-# Reset to default behavior
+# Reset to all cores

 #include <nrt/nrt_sys_trace.h>